Care and Feeding

 “Use of Curry Comb – the curry comb is for cleansing the body brush of scurf….
 Dirt should not be dislodged by blowing scurf out of comb.
 The contents of comb should be knocked out into squares made on the ground behind horses.
 This has the advantage of showing at a glance the amount of work the man has accomplished.

+Wisping was common in Britain but never really was practiced in the U.S. Wisps were made by each trooper, and used to provide a pounding massage over the large muscles of the body.
+A well-made wisp would last two to three weeks before it fell apart and a new one had to be made.
+They were about three to four inches wide and eight inches long.
 The ever-present spectre of shortage comes through in the discussion of wisping, however.
 The wisp was made of hay or straw, which had to be taken from the animal’s ration.
-That a pound or two of hay could be that precious gives real insight into how difficult the war was.
-A well-made wisp would last two to three weeks.
+That a pound or two of hay could be that precious gives real insight into how difficult the war really was.

 Feed Transport and Storage